cloudfour/tpp-research-monorepo/README.md

 ## Designers

 These same components can be used in design tools allowing you to design with our prebuilt components.
-Currently components have only been translated for use in Framer X.
+Currently components have only been translated to two tools:

+- Framer
+- UXPin Merge

 ## Content Authors